Important Legal Disclaimer

 - Scales with property value

-- Agent motivated to find good deals
+- Professional motivated to find good deals

 - Lower cost on cheaper properties